- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 When dealing with a child with an eating disorder, communication is a good starting point.
 Talk to her about general things such as girlfriends, school or any sports she might participate in.

 Such conversations might lead her to reveal important thoughts or feelings she may be experiencing.
-Do not expect her to confess having an eating disorder.
+Do not expect her to confess to having an eating disorder.
 Secrecy and deception are part of the disease.

 Rarely do people admit to the disorder because if discovered, they may be encouraged to give it up.

 Fortunately, if caught early, a girl can recover from an eating disorder, usually with the help of a therapist, preferably one who deals in this area.
-Optimally, her issues with food can be rectified prior to her entering puberty when her body will begin growing and changing in unexpected new ways.
+Optimally, her issues with food can be rectified prior to her entering puberty, when her body will begin growing and changing in unexpected new ways.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.